<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 The emergence of AI in finance

-The concept of AI has been around for decades, but recent advancements in natural language processing (NLP), machine learning, and big data have allowed AI to start to feel its presence in the finance world.
+While it may seem to be a relatively new concept, AI has been around for decades.
+However, recent advancements in natural language processing (NLP), machine learning, and big data mean that these systems have made their presence known within the finance world.

-Technically, the first adoption of AI in finance occurred as far back as the 1980s, with Edward Feigenbaum's expert system used to identify fraudulent credit card charges.
+While it had been a topic of discussion among developers since the 1950s, the first adoption of AI in finance occurred as far back as the 1980s.
+During this time, Edward Feigenbaum's "Expert System", a computer system designed to "emulate the decision-making ability of a human expert," was used to prevent fraud by identifying fraudulent transactions and credit card charges.

-With the scope and range of data now available to businesses, AI is being utilized by financial firms for various tasks, including risk management, market analytics, fraud detection, and customer support.
+With the scope and range of data now available to financial organisations each year, AI is being utilised by financial firms for various tasks, such as:

 AI's multifaceted role in finance

-For example, the use of machine learning algorithms can streamline loan processing and reduce risk by up to 40%.
-Big data analysis can help identify patterns for more accurate market predictions or fraud detection.
+Using machine learning algorithms can streamline loan processing and reduce risk by up to 40%.
+Big data analysis can help identify patterns for more accurate market predictions or fraud detection, which can help prevent money laundering and other forms of financial crime.
+This is because the tools make creating accurate reports and analysing past data easier.

 Making accounts receivables easier with AI